Overview - updated in January 2026

 There is also a toilet block as part of this complex.

-The track leads to the far southern side of the Island, and the beach walk to the point will take you into the Nature Reserve part of the island (Plate 10).
+The track leads to the far southern side of the Island, and the beach walk to the point will take you into the Nature Reserve part of the island.
+The end of Tern Island is the turn around point.